-The consolidated financial statements have been prepared in accordance with IFRS Accounting Standards and are consistent with policies for the year ended December 31, 2022, except for the narrow-scope amendments to IAS 12.
-The IAS 12 amendment provides temporary relief from accounting for deferred taxes arising from the implementation of a minimum tax regime for multinationals and includes changes to deferred taxes related to assets and liabilities arising from a single transaction.
-Capstone adopted the amendments as required for annual reporting periods beginning on or after January 1, 2023.
+The consolidated financial statements have been prepared in accordance with IFRS Accounting Standards and are consistent with policies for the year ended December 31, 2023, except for the narrow-scope amendments to IAS 1.
+The IAS 1 amendments clarify how liabilities are disclosed and classified based on the conditions with which an entity must comply within twelve months after the reporting period.
+Capstone adopted the amendments as required for annual reporting periods beginning on or after January 1, 2024.
 This change did not have a material impact on the Corporation.

-Refer to note 2 of the December 31, 2023 consolidated financial statements for a summary of material accounting policies.
+Refer to note 16b "Long-term Debt" in the consolidated financial statements for the year ended December 31, 2024.